 Since September 2012, schools have been required to report on how their Pupil Premium Funds (PPF) have been deployed.
 Schools are also asked to track and report on the impact that PPF have had on student attainment.
 Looked-After Children, students who are eligible for Free School Meals and children of Service personnel are entitled to support from PPF.
 From 2012 this allocation also applies to any child who has ever had eligibility to Free School Meals benefits.

-We have been working actively to narrow these gaps for different vulnerable groups at HHS, and a number of our initiatives are now integrated into the curriculum.
+We have been working actively to narrow these gaps for different vulnerable groups at Haydock High, and a number of our initiatives are now integrated into the curriculum.

 At Haydock High School our mission is to care for and support